 DCF Fair Value Target:

 The weighted average cost of capital for the company is 7.
-This value is greater than only 20.37% stocks in the Real Estate sector that generate free cash flow.
+This value is greater than just 14.77% stocks in the Real Estate sector that generate free cash flow.

 Terminal Growth Rate in Free Cash Flow